 Driving Technological Innovation

-GDPR has spurred innovation in data management tools, such as encryption technologies and consent management platforms.
-These advancements have improved security while enabling businesses to navigate regulatory complexities.
+GDPR has spurred innovation in data management tools, including encryption technologies and consent management platforms.
+These advancements have enhanced security while enabling businesses to navigate complex regulatory requirements.

 Criticisms and Areas for Improvement